 Bowfins require heavy salad to spawn, and they also love ambushing and hunting in weeds and grass.
 You are hardly going to find them in open water.
 Deeper waters seem to be appealing to these fish.
-In case you find a vegetated area that is quite enough, be it on a backwater or bog on a pristine, you should focus on or dense channel cutting through the swamp or the area closest to the main river.
+If you find a vegetated area that is quite enough, be it on a backwater or bog on a pristine, you should focus on a dense channel cutting through the swamp or the area closest to the main river.

-Their availability speaks volumes of the underwater ecosystem’s health.
+Their availability speaks volumes about the underwater ecosystem’s health.
 It is a fact that bowfins only live in areas where the water is healthy, which is similar to American Surgeons.

 These fishes are voracious predators regarded as trash fish by many sportsmen because they eat the more desirable game fish.
-They feed on a wide range of fishes, insects, crustaceans, amphibians, small rodents, and larvae.
-An adult one is mostly piscivorous, but it also eats a wide range of dead or alive animals if it can.
-This trash fish helps prevent the overpopulation of forage fishes and stunting game fish.
+They feed on many fishes, insects, crustaceans, amphibians, small rodents, and larvae.
+An adult one is mainly piscivorous, but it also eats a wide range of dead or alive animals if it can.
+This trash fish helps prevent the overpopulation of forage fish and stunting game fish.

-It has a reputation among anglers as a nuisance that negatively impacts the local game fish population by eating the young game fishes and their prey.
+It has a reputation among anglers as a nuisance that negatively impacts the local game fish population by eating the young game fish and their prey.
 However, science has shown otherwise.
-Bowfins are predators that will eat any prey that is most abundant in the area, such as shad, minnows, game fish, or crustaceans.
-Young bowfins will feed on insect larvae and small crustaceans until they reach a juvenile stage, which is when they switch to a fish-based diet.
+Bowfins are predators that will eat any prey most abundant in the area, such as shad, minnows, game fish, or crustaceans.
+Young bowfins will feed on insect larvae and small crustaceans until they reach a juvenile stage when they switch to a fish-based diet.

-Bowfin fishes are ambush predators known to lurk the shallows at night, hunting for prey.
+Bowfin fishes are ambush predators that lurk in the shallows at night, hunting for prey.